Cataract Recovery

 Unlike general surgery, cataract surgery recovery does not require you to do very little.
 In fact, gentle activity is fine - and for most patients, preferable to lying in a dark room worrying.

 The main restrictions in the first day or two are around rubbing the eye and exposing it to water.
 Both can disrupt the healing incisions.
+Swimming, hot tubs, and submerging your head underwater should be avoided for at least three weeks (see Swimming After Cataract Surgery for details).
 Your post-operative instructions cover these specifics in detail.

 When to Call Me